Hashimkhann1/linkedin-flutter-clone/README.md

-I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed. home ui is completed for user post
+I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed. home ui is completed for user post network view ui is Completed. working on notification.
-Working on the network view ui.
 Working on profile ui.